 There are a lot of great mice for gaming, and the market is positively crowded with major manufacturers.
 From the Mouse Razer Deathadder Elite and Razer Naga Trinity to the SteelSeries Rival and the Corsair M650 Pro, there are a lot of mice to choose from.
 But Logitech continues to be one of the best manufacturers of gaming mice.
 Our list includes the 10 best models we’ve found, but you can also read our review guide to the best gaming mice under $50 if you want to expand your search to other manufacturers like Corsair and SteelSeries.

 Despite other manufacturers like Corsair and SteelSeries specializing exclusively in gaming mice and Logitech taking a more broad look at the market, they produce some of the best gaming mice around.
 Many of the same features that make a good office mouse for productivity also result in designs that are great for gaming, and Logitech provides both in droves.

 Are Logitech Gaming Mice Customizable?

-If you buy a Logitech mouse, you can generally be confident that you’ll end up with something quality, but that doesn’t mean you shouldn’t read up on your research.
+If you buy a Logitech gaming mouse, you can generally be confident that you’ll end up with something of quality, but that doesn’t mean you shouldn’t read up on your research.
 Every review you’ll read here covers a very high-quality mouse that can hold its own with the SteelSeries Rival or a Corsair alternative.If you liked our article on logitech gaming mice, please share and comment below what your favorite product is.